From Poisson Observations to Fitted Negative Binomial Distribution: Introduction

-According to \eqref{eq:PMF_Poisson} and \eqref{eq:NB_pmf}, the Poisson distributions and NB distributions are two non-overlapped classes of distributions.
-However, as shown in Table~\ref{table:Poisson-NB}, it is challenging to determine that the data originate from a Poisson distribution rather than an NB distribution, even with a large sample size.
+However, if the data come from a Poisson distribution with some unknown parameter $\lambda >0$, the situation is quite different.
+Even with a large sample size, it is intrinsically difficult to separate a Poisson law from a nearly equidispersed negative binomial distribution (see Section~\ref{sec:supp_plots} in the Supplementary Material).
 This phenomenon is mainly due to the mathematical fact that a Poisson distribution can be approximated well by an NB distribution.
-For example, as a direct conclusion of Theorem~5.13.1 in \cite{fisz1963probability}, $F_{{\rm NB}(\nu, p(\nu))}(x) \rightarrow F_{\lambda}(x)$ as $\nu \rightarrow \infty$ for each real number $x$, where $p(\nu) = \nu/(\nu+\lambda)$, $F_{{\rm NB}(\nu, p)}$ is the CDF of the NB distribution with parameters $\nu>0$ and $p \in (0,1)$, and $F_{\lambda}$ is the CDF of the Poisson distribution with parameter $\lambda>0$.
+For example, as a direct conclusion of Theorem~5.13.1 in \cite{fisz1963probability}, $F_{{\rm NB}(\nu, p(\nu))}(x) \rightarrow F_{\lambda}(x)$ as $\nu \rightarrow \infty$ for each real number $x$, where $p(\nu) = \nu/(\nu+\lambda)$, $F_{{\rm NB}(\nu, p)}$ is the cumulative distribution function (CDF) of the NB distribution with parameters $\nu>0$ and $p \in (0,1)$, and $F_{\lambda}$ is the CDF of the Poisson distribution with parameter $\lambda>0$.

 When the sample mean and sample variance of a dataset are about the same, Poisson and NB models become nearly indistinguishable, and likelihood-based numerical tools behave poorly.
-In particular, if an NB model is fitted to a dataset that is generated by a Poisson model, existing algorithms for finding the MLEs may fail to converge, yield unstable estimates, or end with a suboptimal solution (see Section~\ref{sec:numerical_studies} for examples).
+In particular, if an NB model is fitted to a dataset that is generated by a Poisson model, existing algorithms for finding the maximum likelihood estimate (MLE) may fail to converge, yield unstable estimates, or end with a suboptimal solution (see Section~\ref{sec:numerical_studies} for examples).
 In the meantime, the procedure may cost more computational time.

 To overcome these issues, in this paper we propose a new algorithm for finding the MLE of NB distributions, called an {\it adaptive profile maximization algorithm} (APMA, see Algorithm~\ref{algo:MLE_nu_p} in Section~\ref{sec:mle_NB}), which outperforms the state-of-the-art programs available for users (see Section~\ref{sec:numerical_studies}).
 In Section~\ref{sec:NB_given_Poisson}, we theoretically justify the asymptotic behaviors of the MLE for NB parameters given a Poisson random sample.
 In particular, we show that {\it (i)} under the constraint $0<\nu\le\nu_{\max}$~, with probability $1$, the MLE of $\nu$ is $\nu_{\max}$ for all large enough sample size $n$ (see Theorem~\ref{thm:nu_max}); and {\it (ii)} if the constraint is relaxed to $0<\nu\le\nu_{\max}(n)$ with $\lim_{n\to\infty} \nu_{\max}(n) = \infty$, then the MLE of $\nu$ goes to infinity with probability $1$ (see Theorem~\ref{thm:nu_max_n}).
 Inspired by these asymptotic properties, in Section~\ref{sec:other_parameterizations}, we recommend a new parameterization with $\mu\in [0, \infty)$ and $p\in (0,1]$ for an extended NB family, which include Poisson($\lambda$) as NB$(\mu=\lambda>0, p=1)$.
 With the extended NB$(\mu, p)$ family, we show that if $Y_1, \ldots, Y_n$ are iid from Poisson$(\lambda)$, then $\hat\mu = \bar{Y}_n \to \lambda$ and $\hat{p} \to 1$ almost surely, as $n$ goes to infinity (Theorem~\ref{thm:mu_p_poisson}).
 Therefore, our corresponding algorithm (see Algorithm~\ref{algo:MLE_mu_p} in Section~\ref{sec:new_parameterization}) can identify the true underlying Poisson distribution consistently.
 We conclude in Section~\ref{sec:conclusion}.